cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.3.2v1 instructions:

-1. If hishing-resistant MFA has not been enforced for all users yet, create a conditional access policy that enforces MFA but does not dictate the MFA method.
+1. If phishing-resistant MFA has not been enforced for all users yet, create a conditional access policy that enforces MFA but does not dictate the MFA method.

 Follow the conditional access policy template below.